 - peanut butter, almond butter, tahini or sunflower seed butter

-- dates soaked in hot water then blended to make caramel sauce
+- date paste or dates soaked in hot water then blended to make caramel sauce

 - sliced banana

 - homemade raw chocolate sauce made from maple syrup, coconut oil and cacao powder

 - cacao nibs or dairy-free chocolate chips (you can also add these to the batter for chocolate chip pancakes!)

 - apple butter

 Making Ahead & Storing